Exclusive Offer for Shopify & E‑commerce Brands!

 Step 1: Assess Your Current Shopify Store

-Review your theme, apps, and custom code to see what might need updates.
+1. Review your theme, apps, and custom code to pinpoint anything that requires updates.

-Check if your existing theme has a Shopify 2.0 version available.
+2. Check if your existing theme has a Shopify 2.0 version or a supported upgrade path.

-Identify custom scripts or third-party integrations that could break during migration.
+3. Identify custom scripts, third-party integrations, or manual Liquid edits that could break during the transition.

-Tip: Shopify offers a Migration Assessment tool to help determine the best path for your upgrade.
+Tip: Shopify offers a Migration Assessment workflow to help evaluate your options and plan the right approach.

 Step 2: Choose Your Upgrade Method